oktadev/okta-blog/_source/_posts/2021-10-29-k8s-to-the-cloud-aws.md

 ### Creating an EKS cluster

 So far, you have pushed a docker image to the Elastic Container Registry.
-Let’s proceed to create a cluster in EKS that will use the docker image you previously pushed.
+Let's proceed to create a cluster in EKS that will use the docker image you previously pushed.

 Use the eksctl CLI tool to create a cluster within EKS. eksctl is a third-party CLI tool written in Go that simplifies the management of EKS clusters by leveraging AWS CloudFormation to manage your cluster and other dependent objects such as VPCs, and subnets.